AlbertSolomon/tubepy/README.md

 > This is an application which uses the [custom tkinter](https://github.com/TomSchimansky/CustomTkinter) library to render GUI widgets and [pytube](https://pytube.io/en/latest/) library to download youtube files.

+> **Warning**
+Pytube often encounters compatibility issues due to YouTube's frequent updates.
+Regrettably, the Pytube library has some maintenance challenges, leading to delays in resolving these issues.
+Consequently, we are exploring the possibility of integrating youtube-dl as an alternative solution.
+Nevertheless, please don't hesitate to report any problems [here](https://github.com/AlbertSolomon/tubepy/issues) or engage in [discussions here](https://github.com/AlbertSolomon/tubepy/discussions).
+Your input is valuable to us.

 ## Installation

 To install Tubepy, follow the steps below: